 Open Meetings of Technical Committees

-Proceedings of Meetings on Acoustics (POMA)
+Proceedings of Meetings on Acoustics

-Itinerary Planner, Mobile App and Meeting Program
+Itinerary Planner, Mobile App, Meeting Program

-Student Orientation and Meet and Greet
+First-Time Attendee Orientation and Meet and Greet

-Students Meet Members for Lunch
+Students Meet Members for Lunch (SMMfL)

 Plenary Session, Awards Ceremony, Social Events, Luncheons